Vegan Jerky

 - Bake for 10 minutes less for chewier jerky or 10 minutes more for crunchier jerky.

-- Variations in oven temperature and humidity will change the bake time slightly.
+- Variations in oven temperature and humidity can slightly alter the bake time.ย

-- Watch the jerky closely at the end of the cooking time so as to not over-dry or burn.
+- Watch the jerky closely at the end of the cooking time to prevent over-drying or burning.

 Amazing!
 The first batch was too crispy as I had too many curls and not enough liquid, but I increased the marinade by 3 for an 8oz bag and it was perfection.
 Thank you so much for the answer to my plant based oil free jerky prayers